MJKWoolnough/httpwrap/README.md

 }
 ```

-HeaderWriter is an interface for the WriteHeader method of the ResponseWriter
+HeaderWriter is an interface for the WriteHeader method of the ResponseWriter.
 interface

 #### type Headers